RSS feedLink to Irishpapermoney main page

 The Currency Commission was created and started to issue Irish Legal Tender Notes in 1928 (known as the 'Lady Lavery' series or 'Lavery Pound note').

-In 1929 the Associated (commercial banks) Banks' issues on the island of Ireland were split into Consolidated Banknotes controlled by the Currency Commission in the Irish Free State, and a new issue in Northern Ireland, regulated by the Bank of England.
+In 1929 the Associated (commercial banks) Banks' issues on the island of Ireland were replaced by Consolidated Banknotes controlled by the Currency Commission in the Irish Free State, and a new issue in Northern Ireland, regulated by the Bank of England.

 Central Bank of Ireland 1943